 Eligible Educational Institutions

 Generally, any college, university, vocational school, or other postsecondary educational institution eligible to participate in a student aid program administered by the U.S. Department of Education.
 This includes virtually all accredited public, nonprofit, and proprietary (privately owned profit-making) postsecondary institutions.
-The educational institution should be able to tell you if it is an eligible educational institution.
+To determine if an educational institution is eligible, use the Federal School Code Search on the Free Application for Federal Student Aid website, or contact your school.
 Certain educational institutions located outside the United States also participate in the U.S. Department of Education’s Federal Student Aid (FSA) programs.

 Entity Account Application